jaydenseric/graphql-react/readme.md

 The [`GraphQL`](#class-graphql) client has no GraphQL API specific config; [`fetch`](https://developer.mozilla.org/docs/Web/API/Fetch_API) options are determined on demand at the component level.
 Multiple GraphQL APIs can be queried!

 GraphQL operations are cached under hashes of their [`fetch`](https://developer.mozilla.org/docs/Web/API/Fetch_API) options.
-Multiple operations with the same hash share the same loading status and cache value.

 [`fetch`](https://developer.mozilla.org/docs/Web/API/Fetch_API), HTTP, parse and GraphQL errors can be cached, and therefore server side rendered and transported to the client for hydration and initial render.